THE SIGNATURE OFFICE IS CLOSED FOR EASTER AND WILL REOPEN ON TUESDAY 7TH APRIL

 • Assessments

-BSL competence standards include requirements for learners to have sufficient sight, manual dexterity, facial and body movements to produce and receive BSL.
+BSL competence standards stipulate that learners need to have sufficient sight, manual dexterity, and facial and body movements to produce and receive BSL.

 Keep up your learning with BSL homework and resources